 NYC isn’t all about Manhattan and the Big City though.
 For a quieter and more suburban feel, Brooklyn is just a short train ride away.
-And while Manhattan might be known for its nightlife, Brooklyn is instead known for Sunday brunch and fresh farmers markets.
+And while Manhattan might be known for its nightlife and luxury condos, Brooklyn is instead known for Sunday brunch and fresh farmers markets.
 Looking to get away from Manhattan’s sky-high buildings?
 You’ll find tons of street art and attend parties on rooftops rather than in nightclubs in Brooklyn.

 In the Sunshine State, Miami is also making a name for itself on Instagram.
 There, it’s basically summer all year long, and the beaches are always crowded.
 Miami shows us what #CityLife looks like on vacation.
 Despite also having famous restaurants and clubs like Zuma or LIV, the picturesque parts of Miami are sure to involve sun and sand.